The Groups

 }

-Similar in structure to the module tag group, these groups are common to multiple modules.
+Similar to the Module Tag group type, this group type is used when some optional proerties are common to multiple modules.
 The tables used to define and use them are:

-These groups allow for the iclusion of numeric values to options selected.
-They are mostly used to represent optional measurements (e.g. bone measurements dependent on bone type) Their implementation is similar to that of the Module Tag group with an additional value column in the pivot table (see ERD).
+This group type allows for the attachment of a numerical value to an optional property.
+It is mainly used to represent optional measurements (e.g., bone measurements dependent on bone type).
+The implementation of this group type is similar to that of the Module Tag group type with an additional value column in the pivot table (see ERD).
+All numbers are stored as integers with a "shift" property to denote the number's precision.

 Categorized Groups (CG) Group Type